Decision to fund fosfomycin in the community for urinary tract infections

 We have awarded a tender for widened access.
 This means fosfomycin will be funded in the community as well as in Health New Zealand hospitals.
 Pharmac has not awarded a tender for current access to fosfomycin.

-We estimate that approximately 2,600 additional people in New Zealand will use fosfomycin in the first year of funding.
-After five years, approximately 3,700 people will benefit.
+We estimate that approximately 3,500 additional people in New Zealand will use fosfomycin in the first year of funding.
+We estimate that approximately 3,700 people will benefit each year after five years of funding.

 Any changes to the original proposal?